 In addition to her grandmother, CNE Healy-Rodriquez's mother and aunt were nurses.
 "I feel fortunate to lead TBHC's nurses and it is a responsibility that I take seriously.
 This hospital has been serving Brooklyn for 170 years, and our nursing team provides the quality and compassionate care that I am proud of.
 After all, I have to make my grandmother proud of me!"

-To learn more about a nursing career at TBHC, please click here.
+Learn more about a nursing career at TBHC.

 National Nurses Week, May 6 to 12, 2016

 National Nurses Week begins each year on May 6 and ends on May 12, Florence Nightingale's birthday.